By Christopher Tack |

 Clinical Specialist Physiotherapist

 Plant sterols are nature’s anti-cholesterol.
 They are a fascinating compound found in plants which have an amazing role in the management of the bad cholesterol which can lead to heart disease.
 They occur naturally in many foods and are often added to foods to make them healthier (such as margarine, orange juice and cereals).

 Read on to learn what plant sterols are, how they can assist your cholesterol levels and how best you can get them to become part of your diet.

 What Are Plant Sterols?

-Plant sterols, or phytosterols, are plant based steroid alcohol compounds.
+Plant sterols, or phytosterols, are plant-based alcohol compounds.
 There are approximately 40 different plant sterols identified (1), with greater than 200 forms and related compounds found in plant and marine life (2).

 For clarity, the term stanol (rather than sterol) is used to describe saturated sterols which have no double bond in their sterol ring structure.

 The most commonly seen plant sterols are sitosterol, campesterol and stigmasterol; all of which are 4-desmethyl sterols (meaning they have no methyl groups attached to their carbon atoms) (1,3).

 They also are very structurally similar to the most common animal sterol, cholesterol.
 The similarity is that all sterols have a chemical ring structure, and differences are between the side chains attached to this ring (1).